The Council’s Anti Social Behaviour Policy

 The Council’s expectations and approach

 We expect our tenants, and their visitors and guests, to show consideration to their neighbours and not to cause nuisance.
 We also expect our tenants to be reasonably tolerant and understanding towards the lifestyles and needs of others.
+Our tenancy agreement sets out our expectations.
 Unfortunately, there will be times when behaviour is not acceptable or toleration is not being shown.

-The Council has produced in partnership with residents a new policy for dealing with anti social behaviour where our tenants are affected:
+The Council has produced a policy for dealing with anti social behaviour where our tenants are affected:

 Role Of Housing Estate Wardens